A small and vigorous black hole in the early Universe: Methods

 \subsection{The WR scenario}

-In this section we discuss the scenario recently proposed that GN-z11 may be similar to local WR galaxies \cite{senchyna_gnz11_2023}.
+In this section we discuss the scenario recently proposed that GN-z11 may be similar to local WR galaxies \cite{Senchya23}.

-The HeII marginal detection shows a potentially broad profile ($\sim$ 1000 km/s), which may resemble the broad HeII profile characteristic of WR stars, although the broad wings are mostly in the noise.
+The HeII marginal detection shows a potentially broad profile ($\sim$ 1000 km/s, although the broad wings are mostly in the noise), which may be associated with the inner BLR, but also may resemble the broad HeII profile characteristic of WR stars.
 Therefore, there might be a contribution from WR stars and, specifically, WN stars, given the strong nitrogen lines.

-However, there are various spectral features that cannot be accounted in the WN scenario.
+However, there are various spectral features that cannot be accounted for in the WN scenario.

 WN stars are also characterised by very strong NIV$\lambda$1718 resonant emission, stronger than the NIV$\lambda$1486, and typically with a prominent P-Cygni profile \citep{Hainich14}.
 In GN-z11, despite the very strong NIV$\lambda$1486, there is no trace of the NIV$\lambda$1718 line.
-In Fig.\ref{fig:spectra_appendix}e we show the spectrum of GN-z11 at the expected location of NIV$\lambda$1718 and where the shaded red region shows the expected intensity of the line, based on the strength of the NIV$\lambda$1486 line.
+Fig.\ref{fig:spectra}f shows the spectrum of GN-z11 at the expected location of NIV$\lambda$1718 and where the shaded red region shows the expected intensity of the line, based on the strength of the NIV$\lambda$1486 line.
 Clearly, the GN-z11 spectrum is totally inconsitent with the presence of the NIV$\lambda$1718 WR signature.

 Additionally, neither [NeIV]$\lambda$2424 nor CII$^*\lambda$1335 are ever seen associated with the WR population \citep{Hainich14}.

 Finally, even if WN show prominent NIII] emission, the strength of the $\lambda$1754 component of the multiplet is much fainter in WR galaxies such as Mrk966 \citep{berg+2022}, and consistent with densities typical of the ISM.